 Since the original land use land cover map developed for the TMDL in Lake Carmi there have been improvements in the data available to detect variations in land use for mapping purposes.
-The Agencies have worked together and with the Lake Carmi community and will continue to gather data and information to complete an updated land use land cover map for the watershed.
+The Agencies have worked together and with the Lake Carmi community to gather data and information to complete an updated land use land cover map for the watershed.
+Work on refining this map continues and is included among the Critical Path Projects.
 With this new map and the data accounting on implementation efforts since the approval of the TMDL, the Agencies will refine the remaining phosphorus reduction targets for each sector in the watershed.